noi-techpark/odh-docs/source/howto.rst

    .. rubric:: Mobility

+   #. :doc:`/howto/tourism/getstarted` Getting started with the new
+      API v2.
    #. :doc:`/howto/mobility/mobility`.
-Since the APIs are very generic,
+Since the APIs are very
-      directions contained in this howto can be applied to any dataset of the mobility domain.
+      generic, directions contained in this howto can be applied to any dataset of the mobility domain.
    #. :doc:`/howto/mobility/mobilityanalytics`.
 This howto guides you in browse
       and query data produces from the sensors used in the mobility domain.
-   #. :doc:`/howto/mobility/tips` Mini howtos, tricks&tips, and
-      use cases for data in the Mobility domain.

    .. rubric:: Tourism